Beer in Croatia: Karlovačko

 Karlovačko is the second most popular beer in Croatia.
 It is also the national beer.
 This is due to the rapid marketing of the product after it was released.
 The factory is located in the city of Karlovac, which is where it gets its name.
 Since 2016, it has been owned by Heineken.

 Ožujsko

 Ožujsko is the most popular beer in Croatia, with 10 bottles being consumed every second.
 It has been produced since 1892.
 The main factory is in Zagreb.
 As of 2012, the Ožujsko brand is now part of the MolsonCoors brewing company.

 Pan

 Pan is a Carlsberg-owned beer company which has a variety of beers in the market, including lager, light, and lemon beer.

 Laško

 Laško is a beer company, which is headquartered in Slovenia, but the beer is still popular in Croatia.
 There is a new factory in Split that produces the beer, but it is hard to find in Croatia.
+As of 2016 Laško is owned by the Heineken Brewing Company along with fellow Slovenian brand Union.